MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

 1. In the **infra/webapp.bicep** pane, select **Commit changes** and then select **Commit changes** again.
 1. In the web browser window displaying the forked **eShopOnWeb** GitHub repo page, select **Actions**.
-1. If you are prompted to enable GitHub Actions, select **I understand my workflows, go ahead and enable them**.
+1. If you're prompted to enable GitHub Actions, select **I understand my workflows, go ahead and enable them**.
     >**Note**: This is expected, since, by default GitHub will disable workflows in a forked repo for your own protection.
 1. In the **All workflows** section on the left side, select **eShopOnWeb Build and Test**.
 1. In the **eShopOnWeb Build and Test** pane, select **Run workflow**, in the drop-down list confirm that **Branch: main** is selected and select **Run workflow** again.